Arnab-Sarker/official/content/authors/admin/_index.md

 ## About Me

-I am Arnab Sarker, a Research Scholar working in the Department of Physics at Tezpur University, India.
-I am currently working in the field of neutrino phenomenology.
-I also work in the application of machine learning algorithms in high energy physics.
+I'm Arnab Sarker, a researcher working in the field of High Energy physics, particularly focusing on neutrinos.
+I also work in the application of machine learning algorithms in High Energy physics.